Puskas Akadamia: Viktor Orban’s football empire

 Puskas Akadaemia is the name of the club that plays in the Pancho Arena, named after the former Hungarian world-class player Ferenc Puskas.
 Pancho was Puskas’ nickname at Real Madrid.
 The club has only existed since 2005.
 Hungary’s current Prime Minister Viktor Orban launched the club.
 In the football academy, young players in particular should be promoted.
 Orban entered into a cooperation with Fehervar FC, a first division club from his hometown of Szekesfehervar.

 Felcsut is the place where Orban grew up.
 When the Hungarian politician talks about his football club, it’s easy to talk about a project close to his heart.
-Orban, who says he’s a football-mad man who used to play as a center forward himself, doesn’t seem to be just about the love of the ball.
+Orban, a football-mad man who says he used to play as a center forward himself, doesn’t seem to be just about the love of the round leather.

 Orban was initially president of the club but has now delegated responsibility to his old childhood friend Lörinc Meszaros.
 Meszaros has become the richest man in the country thanks to opaque deals and ties to Orban.
 In Felcsut, the 56-year-old billionaire is omnipresent.
 He was mayor of the municipality for several years, and one of his more than hundred companies sponsors Puskas Akademia.
 Officially, he appears as the chairman of the board.